CHOICE Pain & Rehabilitation Center

 Pain on either side of your head in front of your ears may be due to a temporomandibular joint (TMJ) disorder.
-The expert team at CHOICE Pain & Rehabilitation Center treat TMJ pain at their offices in Lanham, Hyattsville, Gaithersburg, Dundalk and Pikesville, Maryland.
+The expert team at CHOICE Pain & Rehabilitation Center treat TMJ pain at their offices in Olney, Rosedale, Hyattsville, Gaithersburg, Lanham, Dundalk, and Baltimore, Maryland.
 To find relief from TMJ pain if you’re in Maryland or the Washington, D.C. area, schedule an appointment online or by phone today.

 The temporomandibular joint is located where your jawbone meets your skull on either side of your head.
 This joint allows you to chew, speak, and open your mouth to yawn.
 Pain in one or both of these joints is a TMJ disorder, sometimes called TMD.